-We will provide free Covid tests to all students at our University Testing Centre in St Andrews.
-The Asymptomatic Test Centre at the Sports Centre will re-open on 11 January 2021 ready to deliver tests to all returning students.
 The Covid test booking system is available via the MySaint portal and is open for bookings now.
 As before, you are required to book two tests, three to five days apart.

 If you require advice or support in using this service, please contact the Covid Rapid Response Team.
 If you have Covid-19 symptoms, you must not book any asymptomatic tests.
 Please contact the Covid Helpdesk if you are experiencing symptoms.